|

 the two things connected?"

-"I don't know.
+“I don’t know.
 I intend to find out.
-But first I have to prove to
+But first I have to prove

-my own people that I am not a spy or an enemy agent."
+to my own people that I am not a spy or an enemy agent.”

 "That won't be hard, will it?
 After all you ARE a Time Lord."

-cut him off.
-He breathed in deeply and walked to the door.
+TARDIS materialising cut him off.
+He breathed in deeply and walked to

+the door.
 Wyn followed.

-Before he opened the door he grasped her hand tightly.
+Before he opened the door he grasped her hand

-stepped out and a phalanx of Chancellery guard closed in.
+They stepped out and a phalanx of Chancellery guard closed in.
 Wyn swallowed

 hard as she looked at them.
-Their uniforms were ridiculous looking.
-Red
+Their uniforms were ridiculous looking - red

-with gold braiding and decorations - more like a ceremonial guard than
+with gold braiding and decorations – more like a ceremonial guard

 "We are refugees.
 We request sanctuary.
 We surrender ourselves unconditionally